 During an actual prostate biopsy, however, ultrasound (not MRI) is used to guide the urologist.
 The difficulty to date has been how to translate the information from an MRI to the urologist who is using an ultrasound to perform the biopsy.

-Advances in medical imaging technology now allow us to use the MRI images and overlay them on the ultrasound images in real time (MRI fusion biopsy).
+Advances in medical imaging technology in Beverly Hills now allow us to use the MRI images and overlay them on the ultrasound images in real time (MRI fusion biopsy).
 That means that we are able to use the MRI as a real-time map when doing an ultrasound evaluation of the prostate.
 We are therefore no longer performing relatively blind biopsies, but in fact are able to have very targeted, precise prostate samplings.

 This technological advance has been revolutionary.
 At the time of the biopsy, we can now see the lesions and accurately biopsy them.
 This leads to more precise diagnoses and fewer repeat biopsies for patients.